chrplr/PCBS/slides/lecture3.md

 # definitions first!

-functions must be defined before called
+functions must be defined before they are called

     !python
     one_two()  # function call